cyberark/urbancode-conjur-aim/README.md

 ## Usage
 The plugin can be used in process designer of "Process" & "Components", by dragging from the left menu area under "Security > CyberArk

-### AIM
+### Secrets Manager Credential Providers
 #### Get Password from Vault
-This function allows credentials to be retrieve from Vault server via AIM CP.
+This function allows credentials to be retrieve from Vault server via Secrets Manager Credential Provider.

 ##### Input Fields
 | Name | Description | Example |